stat545ubc-2024/assignment-b4-kjm6/README.md

-This repository contains the Rmd and md files for the STAT545 B-4 Assignment.
+This repository contains all necessary files for the STAT545 B-4 Assignment.

 The assignment is contained in the files `assignment-b4.Rmd` and `assignment-b4.md`.
 In the assignment, there are three exercises.